MacCharlie

-The MacCharlie is a hardware add-on for the Apple Macintosh that was made by Dayna Communications.
-The name refers to an IBM PC advertising campaign of the time featuring Charlie Chaplin's "Little Tramp" character.

-It allows users to run DOS software for the IBM PC by clipping a unit onto the chassis of the Macintosh 128K, as well as a keyboard extender to provide the function keys and numeric keypad that are absent from Apple's original keyboard.
+MacCharlie was a hardware add-on for the Macintosh 128K that was made by Dayna Communications.
+It allowed users to run MS-DOS software for the IBM PC by clipping a unit onto the chassis of the Macintosh 128K, and included a keyboard extender to provide the function keys and numeric keypad that are absent from Apple's original keyboard.
+The name refers to an IBM PC advertising campaign featuring Charlie Chaplin's "Little Tramp" character.

 The clip-on unit sits to the side of the Mac and, like the contemporary Amiga Sidecar, contains essentially a complete IBM PC compatible with an 8088 processor, 256 KB of RAM (expandable to 640 KB) and a single 5.25" floppy disk drive that stores 360 KB.
-A second floppy drive can be added.
+A second floppy drive could be added.

-While running DOS software, users can still access the Macintosh menu bar and desk accessories.
-However, the DOS environment, which runs in a window, is text-only and does not permit Macintosh applications to run concurrently while in use.
-MacCharlie uses the Mac as a terminal, performing all DOS processing itself, and sends video data over a relatively slow serial link to the Mac for display.
+While running DOS software using MacCharlie, users could still access the Macintosh menu bar and desk accessories.
+However, the DOS environment, which ran in a window, was text-only and did not permit Macintosh applications to run concurrently while in use.
+MacCharlie used the Mac as a terminal, performing all DOS processing itself, and sent video data over a relatively slow serial link to the Mac for display.
 This slowness, coupled with the declining prices of real IBM PC compatibles, contributed to the short market life of the MacCharlie.